xsscx/srd/code/debugserver/Readme.md

 # Landing for debugserver on Apple Security Research Device

 Still working on the right mix of entitlements to make debugserver work on the Apple Security Research Device.

-As of August 29, 2021, the 2021 SRD Cohort has waited 221 Days for deb ugserver to work.
+As of August 29, 2021, the 2021 SRD Cohort has waited 221 Days for debugserver to work.

 Feedback ID's: FB9289266, FB9436327 & Others..
 Main Feedback == FB9436327